 Additionally, the aftermarket parts industry is so huge that there are players who have created their own proprietary software solutions.
 You, as a small business, can use those services to open an eCommerce channel in a different way.
 We’ll cover them as well a bit later.

-SaaS eCommerce platforms
+SaaS eCommerce platforms for auto parts

 Shopify has certainly made a dent (or a black hole to be more accurate) in the eCommerce universe ever since it appeared.
 They are a great product for many small businesses, and for some larger ones as well.
 However, they are simply not suited for the intricacies and nuances often needed for serious automotive aftermarket business needs.